 Ryan started his tenure at NC State in August of 2010.
 He currently serves as the certified athletic trainer for the Wolfpack Men's Basketball program.
-Prior to coming to Raleigh, he was an athletic trainer with the baseball and women's soccer programs at High Point University.
-Ryan also has 2 years of experience in minor league baseball as an intern athletic trainer for the Durham Bulls professional baseball club, AAA affiliate of the Tampa Bay Rays.
+Prior to his arrival in Raleigh, he was an athletic trainer at High Point University.
+Ryan also has 2 years of experience in minor league baseball with the Durham Bulls professional baseball club, AAA affiliate of the Tampa Bay Rays.

-Ryan currently resides in Knightdale with his wife, Tammy, and two dogs (Ellie Mae & Leila).
-He enjoys running, cycling and spending time at the ballpark.
+Ryan currently resides in Knightdale with his wife (Tammy), daughter (Karli Rae), and two dogs (Leila & Ellie).
+He enjoys running half marathons, cycling, kayaking, and spending time with his family.